pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 version control systems might not be possible because many of them have file size limitations.

-Pachyderm stores files in repositories that are directories in the Pachyderm etcd container.

 To upload your files to a Pachyderm repository, run the `pachctl put file` command.
 By using the `pachctl put file` command, you can put both files and directories into a Pachyderm repository.